lanttu/DS-coursework/README.md

 # Distributed systems - Course work

-This is course work for course _521266S Distributed Systems_ spring 2012
+This is course work for course _521266S Distributed Systems_ spring 2012.

+Use jsduck to generate documentation.

 1. Install node
 2. Install npm